XR-Goods-Company/liquality-xr-nft/README.md

 ## Available Scripts
 In the project directory, you can run:
 ### `npm start`

 ## About the DAPP

+This Concept is the briage for verification between different games in web3.

-1. you can Login with Google Account to create your wallet with Liquality. or log in if create a before
+1. you can Login with Google Account to create your wallet with Liquality. or log in if have created before

-2. You can copy any address with NFT.

-3. once loged in, you can view some basic information about this address.
+2. once you login, the it will check if you have a token with xr-nft-certification contract. contract address is "0xe84c20d2ef946f01795ed329cbbe76a6eb879731"

+3. if you don't have, we need you to grand a certificate with xr-nft-certification contract tutorial. once finish you will have xr-nft-certification verified token.

-4. you will see all the NFT list in this wallet. if you dont have any NFT, you can send NFT to this wallet or purchase from marketplace.
+4.  if you do have the Token already,  you will see all the NFT list in this wallet. if you dont have any NFT, you can send NFT to this wallet or purchase from marketplace.

 5. You can select on NFT to see more detail about the NFT.

-6. In the Detail page, you can adtive the NFT art work in AR. just simplly click enter AR. no app download need.
+6. In the Detail page, you can active the NFT art work in AR. just simplly click enter AR. no app download need.

 ### Liquality wallet SDK